|HOME | MAKERS/BRANDS | PATTERNS | NEW CHINA | SPECIAL SELECTION | ABOUT/CONTACT US | ORDERING/DELIVERY INFO | SIGN IN/REGISTER | BASKET|

 It also searches by brand name.
 For example, Royal Warwick was a brand name of Wedgwood and Co.
 Enter Royal Warwick and all the china made by Wedgwood and Co will be found.

 Common mis-spellings or shortened versions also work.
 Wedgewood will find the correctly spelt Wedgwood.
-We use “short” names for makers, for example Doulton for Royal Doulton, but both work in the search facility.

 The search facility is not case sensitive, but do leave spaces between words.